UPPMAX/UPPMAX-documentation/docs/cluster_guides/disk_storage_guide.md

 ```

 This first command results in a list of subdirectories ordered
-by size and proportion of total size.
+by sise and proportion of total sise.

 ```bash